 - Upload themes for all websites.

-- Add, delete, and manage users across the entire network.
+- Add and delete users across the entire network.

 Administrator, we

-build my own websiteThe newly created administrator account has full permissions for the website and is responsible for tasks such as
+building your own websiteThe administrator account created afterwards has full permissions for the website and is responsible for tasks such as

 Install WordPress,

-WordPress Theme, WordPress plugins, installing SSL certificates, etc. Some functions of the Admin are as follows:
+WordPress Themes, WordPress plugins, installing SSL certificates, etc. Some functions of the Admin are as follows:

 - Add, delete, edit, and create content.